 The town was declared the UNESCO World Heritage Site in December 1999 for beautifully preserving and restoring its rich culture and architectural wonders.
 The city can be covered on foot and is far away from the noisy traffic of city life.
 It makes the town even more tourist-friendly.

 Buildings prominently portray the presence of Chinese merchants from Fujian, Chiu Chow, and Hainan.
-There are plenty souvenir shops, garden cafés, restaurants, art galleries, museums and chapels in the town, preserving the heritage with utmost care and pride.
-Happily, Hoi An Riverside, Guan Yin Temple, Tran Family and Japanese covered bridge are some of the must-visit attractions of the gorgeous town of Hoi An.
+There are plenty of souvenir shops, garden cafés, restaurants, art galleries, museums and chapels in the town, preserving the heritage with the utmost care and pride.
+Happily, Hoi An Riverside, Guan Yin Temple, Tran Family, and the Japanese covered bridge are some of the must-visit attractions of the gorgeous town of Hoi An.

-The food here is regarded as one of the best in the world.
-There are fabulous eateries you where you can try the local cuisine for a minimal price.
-The signature foods include White Rose (Prawn Dumplings), My Quang (a noodle dish), Com Ga (rice chicken), and Cao Lau (a Pork Noodle dish).
+The food here is regarded as the best in the world.
+There are fabulous eateries you where you can try the local cuisine at a minimal price.
+The signature foods include White Rose (prawn dumplings), My Quang (a noodle dish), Com Ga (rice chicken), and Cao Lau (a pork noodle dish).
 You can relish a few drinks with board games and snacks at the roadside cafés.
 The view is soothing and appealing.

-You can also take up a cycle tour with your group to the Old town of Hoi An.
-You can also take up cooking classes at the local restaurants.
+You can also take up a cycle tour with your group to the Old town of Hoi An, or maybe cooking classes at the local restaurants.

-This UNESCO World Heritage site is an excellent ancient structure build during the Champa Civilisation.
-The structure represents the rich Hindu culture in its ruins, temples, sculptures, and towers with a backdrop of lush green forests.
+This UNESCO World Heritage site is an excellent ancient structure, built during the Champa Civilization.
+The structure represents the rich Hindu culture in its ruins, temples, sculptures, and towers, with a backdrop of lush green forests.
 It was a royal burial ground with 70 towers dedicated to Hindu deities.
-Sandstone, bricks and carved stones have been artistically used in the making.
+Sandstone, bricks and carved stones have been used artistically in its creation.
 The My Son Sanctuary was destroyed during the wars and was rediscovered and restored by the French in 1898.

-It remains open throughout the year, timings being 6:30 to 16:30.
-It is 40 km from the Hoi A town and a must-go for history lovers.
+It remains open throughout the year - opening times being 6:30 a.m. to 4.30 p.m.
+It is 40 km from Hoi An and a must-see for history lovers.

 This spot witnesses a massive influx of tourists because of the grand history associated with the structure.
-It was built as a memorial and final resting place of the iconic leader of Vietnam, Ho Chi Minh.
-The construction was modeled in Russia and opened for public in 1975.
-The site is closed during October as the restored body of Ho Chi Minh is sent for maintenance in Russia.
+Built as a memorial and final resting place of the iconic leader of Vietnam, Ho Chi Minh, its construction was modeled in Russia, and it opened to the public in 1975.
+The site closes during October as the restored body of Ho Chi Minh is sent to Russia for maintenance.
 The structure is splendid and built with granite to commemorate the life of the remarkable leader.
 It is art brought to life skillfully.

-This natural wonder is situated towards the Chinese Border and offers a spectacular view of the vast Limestone Islands.
+This natural wonder is situated near the Chinese Border and offers a spectacular view of the vast Limestone Islands.
 This fantastic site also bagged a place in UNESCO World Heritage Sites, 1994.
-You can ride in a bus or car to reach the Halong Bay in Hanoi City.
+You can take a bus ride or go by car to get to Ha Long Bay in Hanoi City.
 You can also book a seaplane tour across the Bay.

-Other tourist attractions of the splendid Vietnam include the Imperial Citadel of Thang Long Cu Chi Tunnels, Phong Nha-Ke Bang National Park and Complex of Hue Monuments.
+Other tourist attractions of splendid Vietnam include the Imperial Citadel of Thang Long Cu Chi Tunnels, Phong Nha-Ke Bang National Park, and the Complex of Hue Monuments.

-As the name suggests, this site is an abode of the mighty beast, Elephant.
-Situated on the outskirts of Bangkok, this place is the natural habitat of elephants and is worth your time.
-You can enjoy a bath with these joyful animals in the river or take a ride into the wide.
-You can also hire a guide to get your pictures clicked with the friendly beasts there.
+As the name suggests, this site is an abode of the mighty beast, the Elephant.
+Situated on the outskirts of Bangkok, it is the natural habitat of elephants and is worth your time.
+You can enjoy a bath with these joyful animals in the river or take a ride into the wild.
+You can also hire a guide to take your photographs with the friendly beasts while you're there.